The office drone who would be king: 1999 in cinema

 This is where the movie loses me because I don’t care about Peter’s getting one over on the company.
 “Initech is an evil corporation,” he tells Joana, but we don’t see a lot of evidence of that.
 Sure, the way Lumbergh treats Milton is completely unethical, but Milton is perfectly capable of striking back (and does so spectacularly).
 His friends quickly find other jobs.

-No, what’s actually happening is that even though Peter has lost all his worries, cares, and inhibitions, his imagination is still profoundly limited.
+No, what’s happening here is that even though Peter has lost all his worries, cares, and inhibitions, his imagination is still profoundly limited.
 He breaks things off with Joana when he thinks she dated Lumbergh once upon a time, and the scene where Peter dreams of the two of them together is the most sexually alive in the movie.
 We see that Peter’s job is his life.
 His newfound powers as a liberated man have nowhere to go because he can’t imagine other possible selves.
 He’s obsessed with a dominance contest with Lumbergh, a man who, yes, drives a Porsche, but also has to work weekends and celebrate his birthday with people who despise him.

 Peter does eventually move on.
 At the movie’s end, He’s working construction with his neighbor Lawrence, and if he’s not the same ecstatic person he was when he first achieved enlightenment, he at least seems content.
 Initech is no longer his entire world, and although he is literally cleaning up its ashes when we last see him, he seems happy with his little life.